fenago/tableau-intermediate/lab-guides/md/Lab_4.md

-In this recipe, we created a visualization where difference from the overall average of employment is calculated, but in such a way that the overall average is used as a reference point regardless of what is included in the visualization.
+In this lab, we created a visualization where difference from the overall average of employment is calculated, but in such a way that the overall average is used as a reference point regardless of what is included in the visualization.
 So, when we include **`Year`**, our